Top Oregon Democrats, state treasurer ask Governor Kitzhaber to resign

 Two petition campaigns to recall Kitzhaber have been organized in recent weeks, and the Oregonian, the state’s biggest newspaper, called last week for his resignation.

-Kitzhaber, who was elected to an unprecedented fourth term in November, issued a statement on Wednesday saying he has no intention of resigning.
+Kitzhaber, who was elected to an unprecedented fourth term in November, said Wednesday that he has no intention of resigning.

-Also on Thursday, Secretary of State Kate Brown, who is next in the line of succession to become governor should Kitzhaber resign, said she is ready to assume the role even though Kitzhaber told her in a meeting he has no plans to step down.
+Secretary of State Kate Brown, next in the line of succession to become governor should he resign, said Thursday that she is ready to assume the role even though Kitzhaber told her he has no plans to step down.

 Brown said in a statement that Kitzhaber summoned her back to Oregon two days early from a conference in Washington, D.C., for a private meeting on Wednesday.

-Brown’s return to Oregon and Kitzhaber’s cancellation of weekend plans to plant trees in a Portland suburb had fueled media speculation on Wednesday about the governor’s political future.
+Brown’s return to Oregon and Kitzhaber’s cancellation of a weekend event had fueled media speculation about the governor’s political future.

+Also on Thursday, the Willamette Week reported that one day before the state’s attorney general opened its investigation, the governor had ordered staff to remove all of his personal emails from state servers.

+The governor’s office told Reuters late Thursday that there was no blanket deletion and that his staff was sorting through the emails to determine which are subject to open records laws.

-Reporting by Shelby Sebens; Editing by Eric M. Johnson, Mohammad Zargham and Eric Beech
+Reporting by Shelby Sebens; Editing by Eric M. Johnson, Mohammad Zargham, Eric Beech and Ken Wills